 The healthcare industry is booming, increasing demand for those trained in handling the masses of data required to provide quality care to patients.
 According to the U.S. Census projections, the over 65 age group is expected to grow by almost 30% over the next 30 years, and medical resources will expand to meet the needs of this aging population.

-Health Information Specialists and Technicians have a unique combination of medical knowledge, IT skills and superior organizational ability to ensure all patient records are: accurate; filed and coded to the industry requirements; maintained for easy access; and, analyzed for patient and market trends.
-To take on these roles you will need to enjoy working with strict systems and a variety of different people: registered nurses, healthcare professionals, medical secretaries, accounts and administration staff.
+Health Information Specialists and Technicians have a unique combination of medical knowledge, IT skills, and superior organizational ability to ensure all patient records are accurate, filed and coded to the industry requirements, maintained for easy access, and analyzed for patient and market trends.
+To take on one of these roles, you will need to enjoy working with strict systems and a variety of different people, including registered nurses, healthcare professionals, medical secretaries, accounts and administration staff.

 According to the Bureau of Labor Statistics, there are over 200,000 Health Information Technicians in the U.S. with over 17,000 in Texas.
 The Dallas-Plano-Irving, TX Metropolitan Division is ranked seventh in the country in terms of employment numbers, with 3,000 people holding these positions.
 Demand for health information technicians is experiencing faster growth, on average, than other occupations and there are expected to be almost 30,000 new positions by 2024, representing an increase of 15%.

 With the amount of data required to maintain quality healthcare tipped to increase further with the impact of changing health insurance legislation and the uptake of electronic health records across the healthcare industry, there is a need for experienced information technicians to manage, organize, and maintain complex data recording systems.